Global-Chem/global-chem/paper.md

 Scientists, by nature of their work, are required to read extensively about selected scientific fields as well as access the associated data.
 This allows for scientists to develop expert knowledge in the fields and data they value most.
 This requires a thin layer data organization that allows for the relevant information and data to be readily accessed.
-To achieve this we begin by forming connections of the most relevant data according to chemicals subfields that have been authored by experts in the different fields.
-A graph overview of the Module layout in `Global-Chem`.
+To achieve this we begin by forming connections of the most relevant data according to chemicals sub-fields that have been authored by experts in the different fields. `Figure 3` depicts the graph Module layout of `Global-Chem`.

 <p align="center">
   <img width="1000" height="1000" src="images/figures/figure_1.png">